-Haworthias are extremely hard to be found in their native habitats.
-The population size of Haworthias is small.
-Often within several miters, tens to hundreds of individuals grow together.
-On the other hand, their populations are fragmented and the distances are measured often in kilometers.
-In a regular field trip for succulents, you will mostly see H. viscosa or H. cymbiformis.
-With good luck you may find H. arachnoidea.
-Other common species in cultivation like H. retusa and H. turgida can barely be encountered.
-So far the recognized Haworthia species mainly grow near cities or roads.
-There are more yet to be discovered for sure.
+While many succulents like full sun, Haworthias are more adapted to semi-shade conditions.
+They often grow under shrubby plants or in rock crevices.
+In the native habitat, Haworthias are very difficult to be found.
+Their population sizes are often small – within several meters, tens to hundreds of individuals grow together.
+On the other hand, the population distributions are fragmented and the distances are often in kilometers.
+In a field trip searching for succulents, one usually only sees H. viscosa or H. cymbiformis.
+With good luck, encounter H. arachnoidea can be encountered.
+Other common species in cultivation like H. retusa are barely found.
+So far most of the recognized Haworthia species grow near cities or roads.
+There are certainly more species yet to be discovered.